 Sensenig, R.L.
 2008.
 Integrating allometric scaling, landscape ecology, and fire ecology to explain the coexistence of East African grazers, Indiana University South Bend.

 Sensenig, R.L., E.A.
 Laca, and M.W.
 Demment.
 2006.
 Spatial ecology of fire in an East African savanna: effects of burn size and patchiness on the foraging ecology of grazers of varying body size.
 Society for Conservation Biology International Convention, San Jose, CA (Student Award Finalist).

-Pringle RM, DM Kimuyu, RL Sensenig, TM Palmer, C Riginos, KE Veblen, and TP Young.
+Pringle, RM, DM Kimuyu, RL Sensenig, TM Palmer, C Riginos, KE Veblen, TP Young.
 2015.
 Synergistic effects of fire and elephants on arboreal animals in an African savanna.
-Journal of Applied Ecology, in press.
+Journal of Animal Ecology 84:1637-1645.

 Riginos, R, LM Porensky, KE Veblen, WO Odadi, RL Sensenig, F Keesing, D Kimuyu, ML Wilkerson, and TP Young.
 2012.
 Lessons on the relationship between pastoralism and biodiversity from the Kenya Long-term Exclosure Experiment (KLEE).
 Pastoralism: Research, Policy and Practice 2012 2:10.

 Sensenig, RL, EA Laca, and MW Demment.
 2010.
 Spatial ecology of fire in an East African savanna: effects of burn size and patchiness on the foraging ecology of grazers of varying body size.
 Ecology 91:2898–2907.

 Gregory, NC, RL Sensenig, and DS Wilcove, 2010.
 Effects of controlled fire and livestock grazing on bird communities in East African savannas.
 Conservation Biology 24(6):1606-1616.